NicolasRochaPacheco/Core101/docker/README.md

     $ sudo usermod -aG docker $USER
     $ newgrp docker

 As the installation commands, those commands come from Ubuntu [Docker documentation](https://docs.docker.com/install/linux/linux-postinstall/).
-We ivite you to check your OS documentation if you are not using Ubuntu.
+We invite you to check your OS documentation if you are not using Ubuntu.
 We also encourage you to check the documentation if any error shows up during the installation process.

+## Building the Core101 image
+TBW (To be written)